Updated 02/01/2025

 Food allergies

-Food allergies can cause gastrointestinal issues, itchy skin and paws, or even severe reactions like swelling and anaphylaxis.
+Food allergies can cause gastrointestinal issues, itchy skin and paws, or, more rarely, severe reactions like swelling and anaphylaxis.
 Unlike some allergies, these can develop at almost any stage of life.
 Common culprits include:

 - Beef